 Spinach may be introduced as soon as baby is ready to start solids, which is generally around 6 months of age.

 Spinach originated in West Asia and today there are many varieties related to two main types: savoy spinach with crinkly, curly leaves and flat-leaf spinach with smooth leaves that can be round, oval, or heart-shaped.
-There are also different species of edible leafy greens that are commonly called “spinach” in English and prepared as food in a similar way.
-These leafy greens include the vigorous vine leaf called pui in India, the mustard green komatsuna in Japan, the water plant kangkong in the Philippines, the curly groundcover sambu or sissoo in Brazil, amaranth varieties like efo tete in Nigeria and morogo in South Africa, and many more.
+There are also different species of edible leafy greens that are commonly called “spinach” in English and prepared in a similar way, including pui in India, komatsuna in Japan, kangkong in the Philippines, sambu or sissoo in Brazil, amaranth varieties like efo tete in Nigeria and morogo in South Africa, and many more.

 Yes – although it is not the iron-rich superfood that marketers once claimed.
 While it is true that fresh spinach contains some iron, the amount of iron is not as high as it was once thought to be and the presence of oxalates in the leafy green can decrease the body’s ability to absorb these minerals.
 Cooking spinach and eating the leafy green alongside foods with vitamin C helps the body absorb more of the iron.